schneider128k/machine_learning_course/homework/2020_spring/hw_3.md

 **Problem 2**

 Use Keras to implement logistic regression with two features and apply it to the data generated in Problem 1.
 The loss should be the binary cross entropy loss.
 How well does the trained model separate the red and blue dots?
 You can obtain the separating line determined by the model by extracting the weights from the dense layer using the function ```get_weights```.
 See [https://keras.io/layers/about-keras-layers/](https://keras.io/layers/about-keras-layers/).

 Create a plot showing the random data, the true line used to generate the data, and the separating line of the trained model.

 Note that you have to carry out some simple steps to obtain the separating line from the model weights (the two weights and the bias term).
+Make sure that you describe in detail in your notebook how you proceed to obtain the separating line.
+Draw this line.

+The trained model realizes function ```f : R^2 -> R``` that takes two features as input and outputs a number in the interval ```\[0,1\]```.
+Use a heatmap to visualize this function.

 **Problem 3**

 Use numpy to implement logistic regression from scratch.
 Look at the notes on logistic regression to figure out what the gradient is of the binary cross entropy loss with respect to ```w``` and ```b```.
 Note that you only have to implement stochastic gradient, that is, you do not have to write vectorized code for mini-batch gradient descent.

+Create a plot showing the random data, the true line used to generate the data, and the separating line of the trained model.

+Use a heatmap to visualize the function defined by your trained model.

 You also have to compute the binary cross entropy loss and accuracy on the test set.